aashishyadavally/aashishyadavally.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-**Bio:** &nbsp; I am an Assistant Professor at the [University of Central Florida](https://csrankings.org/#/index?soft&us).
-I recently completed my Ph.D. in Computer Science at the University of Texas at Dallas, advised by [Prof. Tien N. Nguyen](https://personal.utdallas.edu/~tien.n.nguyen/research.html).
+**Bio:** &nbsp; I am an Assistant Professor in Computer Science at the [University of Central Florida](https://www.cs.ucf.edu).

+I recently earned my Ph.D. in Computer Science from the University of Texas at Dallas, where I was advised by [Prof. Tien N. Nguyen](https://personal.utdallas.edu/~tien.n.nguyen/research.html).
+My research (very) broadly lies at the intersection of Artificial Intelligence (AI) and Software Engineering (SE).
+In particular, I explore if/how large language models understand and reason about program behaviors.
+More recently, I am interested in quantifying such understanding capabilities, and training the next generation of code reasoning models to optimize software development processes.
+My work has been recognized by the community with multiple accolades, including the *ACM SIGSOFT Distinguished Paper Award* at FSE 2024 and the *IEEE TCSE Distinguished Paper Award* at SANER 2022.

 **Prospective Students:** &nbsp; I am actively looking for brilliant students with a strong foundation and interest in programming languages, compilers, software engineering, and/or AI to join my research group, **SAIL@UCF** (**S**oftware Engineering and **A**rtificial **I**ntelligence **L**ab, webpage coming shortly).
+We are ranked **[#15 in Software Engineering](https://csrankings.org/#/index?soft&us)** on CSRankings (a metrics-based ranking of top computer science institutions).
 Feel free to reach out with a copy of your CV and background, via email: aashish [dot] yadavally [at] ucf [dot] edu

-**Research Interests:** &nbsp; My research lies at the intersection of Artificial Intelligence (AI) and Software Engineering (SE).
-I explore if/how large language models understand and reason about program behaviors.
-Most recently, I am interested in quantifying such understanding capabilities, and training the next-generation of code reasoning models to optimize software development processes.
-My work has been recognized by the community with multiple accolades, including the *ACM SIGSOFT Distinguished Paper Award* at FSE 2024, the *IEEE TCSE Distinguished Paper Award* at SANER 2022, and a nomination at ICSE 2023.
+**(TL;DR) Research Interests:** &nbsp; AI for Software Engineering, Software Security, Software Maintenance, Large Reasoning Models for Source Code

 **You can find me at the following Conferences or Events**
 <br/> &nbsp; 2024 &nbsp; OOPSLA (Pasadena, CA, USA), FSE (Porto de Galinhas, Brazil)